piotay/pfb2025/pfb.md

 **Objects** group various data and functions (methods) that act on that data into a convenient and coherent programming paradigm.

-**** are a way to encapsulate (organize) variables and functions.
+**Classes** are a way to encapsulate (organize) variables and functions.
 Objects get their variables and methods from the class they belong to.

 **Methods** are just functions that belong to a class.
 Objects that belong to the a class can use methods from that class.